AFatNiBBa/logic-types/readMe.md

 ### props
 Contains utilities for working with properties of objects
 - **Values**: Returns an union of the values from each property of the input type
+- **Override**: Overrides the type of the properties of a type with the ones of another
 - **IsReadOnly**: Tells whether a key represents a `readonly` property inside of an object
 - **IsOptional**: Tells whether a key represents an optional property inside of an object
 - **FilterObject**: Allows you to filter the properties of an object based on each the key and/or the value of each property by using a predicate